History Files

 Ancient Mesopotamia

-The minor city of Eshnunna (modern Tell Asmar) was situated in the Diyala Valley to the north-east of Sumer itself, but it was still very much a part of Sumerian culture and civilisation.
-Occupied from circa 2900 BC, it was never a significant power during Sumerian times, but in the period of Ur's Third Dynasty it was a well-attested city and capital of one of Ur's provinces with the same name.
-As Ur headed towards collapse, the city (which is not mentioned in the king list) gained an independent dynasty of its own.
-Its kings, some of whom bore Elamite names, may even have been united with Assyria for a time, and were a threat to later Babylonian hegemony.
+The minor city of Eshnunna (the modern archaeological mound of Tell Asmar) was situated in the Diyala Valley to the north-east of Sumer itself, but it was still very much a part of Sumerian culture and civilisation.
+Occupied from circa 2900 BC, it was never a significant power during Sumerian times but, in the period of Ur's 'Third Dynasty' towards the end of the third millennium BC, it was a well-attested city and the capital of one of Ur's provinces with the same name.

 Although information on the kingdom is sparse, a historical framework for Amorite Eshnunna can be pieced together from building inscriptions, year dates, letters, and seal inscriptions both from Eshnunna and elsewhere.
 The history of the city of Nuzi is closely interrelated with that of the nearby towns of Eshnunna and Khafajah.
-There were apparently twenty-eight kings for Eshnunna between 2065 - 1762 BC although six are missing from this list.
+There were apparently twenty-eight kings for Eshnunna between 2065-1762 BC, although six are missing from this list.

 fl c.2030 BC